Unsure of How to Start?

 While there is plenty of amazing content that isn't written, blogs and social media posts are critical.
 Check out, The 8 Best Blogs for software Startups, to get a good idea of what personalized means for your own industry.
 Then take that same connectivity and translate it into the content your target personas want to read.

 Epic's software was successful from the start because it was superb, and word-of-mouth took it a long way...until it didn't.
-The company was virtually marketing-less because their founder, Judy Faulkner, didn't know anything about marketing.
+The company was virtually marketing less because its founder, Judy Faulkner, didn't know anything about marketing.
 In her words, "What I did know is to be able to write good software."

 If you don't have a qualified healthcare software marketing team, it's time to invest in one so they can let you do what you do best, while they use their expertise to drive your company's success ever upwards.